TradeMaster-NTU/TradeMaster/docs/source/tool/EvaluationSandbox_MDM.md

 ## Examples
-### Use Market Dynamics Model to prepare evaluation datasets
+### Use market dynamics model to prepare evaluation datasets
 It is recommended to run through the trademaster/evaluation/market_dynamics_labeling/example.ipynb notebook to visualize the labeling process.
 This will also give hints on deciding the parameters for your dataset.
 The example.html contains the visualization results from example.ipynb.
 #### Running from configuration file